Skip to main content

 • No signup

-Fifteen-year fixed mortgages typically carry slightly lower rates than 30-year products and build equity faster because more of each payment goes to principal earlier in the schedule.
+Fifteen-year fixed mortgages often price a bit below 30-year rates and put more of each payment toward principal earlier in the schedule.

 How to use this tool